valyala/gorpc/README.md

 These features help the OS minimizing overhead (CPU load, the number of network packets and network bandwidth) required for rpc processing under high load.

-Currently gorpc is successfully used in highly loaded production environment serving up to 40K qps.
+Currently gorpc with default settings is successfully used in highly loaded production environment serving up to 40K qps.
 Switching from http-based rpc to gorpc reduced required network bandwidth from 100 Mbit/s to 8 Mbit/s.

 Docs